ArtemGontar/agentsgang-landing/seo/technical_audit.md

-# Technical SEO Audit: ProtoHive Landing Page
+# Technical SEO Audit: AgentsGang Landing Page

 **Audit Date:** 2025-06-18

-This document outlines the findings of a technical SEO audit conducted on the ProtoHive landing page.
+This document outlines the findings of a technical SEO audit conducted on the AgentsGang landing page.
 The goal is to identify areas for improvement to enhance search engine visibility, crawlability, and user experience.

 ---